VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -prevCacheRemovalPercent float
      Items in the previous caches are removed when the percent of requests it serves becomes lower than this value.
 Higher values reduce memory usage at the cost of higher CPU usage.
 See also -cacheExpireDuration (default 0.1)
   -promscrape.azureSDCheckInterval duration
      Interval for checking for changes in Azure.
 This works only if azure_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#azure_sd_configs for details (default 1m0s)
+See {{% ref "./sd_configs.md#azure_sd_configs" %}} for details (default 1m0s)
   -promscrape.cluster.memberLabel string
      If non-empty, then the label with this name and the -promscrape.cluster.memberNum value is added to all the scraped metrics.
-See https://docs.victoriametrics.com/vmagent/#scraping-big-number-of-targets for more info
+See {{% ref "./vmagent.md#scraping-big-number-of-targets" %}} for more info
   -promscrape.cluster.memberNum string
      The number of vmagent instance in the cluster of scrapers.
 It must be a unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster.
 Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name.
 See also -promscrape.cluster.memberLabel .
-See https://docs.victoriametrics.com/vmagent/#scraping-big-number-of-targets for more info (default "0")
+See {{% ref "./vmagent.md#scraping-big-number-of-targets" %}} for more info (default "0")
   -promscrape.cluster.memberURLTemplate string
      An optional template for URL to access vmagent instance with the given -promscrape.cluster.memberNum value.
 Every %d occurrence in the template is substituted with -promscrape.cluster.memberNum at urls to vmagent instances responsible for scraping the given target at /service-discovery page.
 For example -promscrape.cluster.memberURLTemplate='http://vmagent-%d:8429/targets'.
-See https://docs.victoriametrics.com/vmagent/#scraping-big-number-of-targets for more details
+See {{% ref "./vmagent.md#scraping-big-number-of-targets" %}} for more details
   -promscrape.cluster.membersCount int
      The number of members in a cluster of scrapers.
 Each member must have a unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
 Each member then scrapes roughly 1/N of all the targets.
 By default, cluster scraping is disabled, i.e. a single scraper scrapes all the targets.
-See https://docs.victoriametrics.com/vmagent/#scraping-big-number-of-targets for more info (default 1)
+See {{% ref "./vmagent.md#scraping-big-number-of-targets" %}} for more info (default 1)
   -promscrape.cluster.name string
      Optional name of the cluster.
 If multiple vmagent clusters scrape the same targets, then each cluster must have unique name in order to properly de-duplicate samples received from these clusters.
-See https://docs.victoriametrics.com/vmagent/#scraping-big-number-of-targets for more info
+See {{% ref "./vmagent.md#scraping-big-number-of-targets" %}} for more info
   -promscrape.cluster.replicationFactor int
      The number of members in the cluster, which scrape the same targets.
 If the replication factor is greater than 1, then the deduplication must be enabled at remote storage side.
-See https://docs.victoriametrics.com/vmagent/#scraping-big-number-of-targets for more info (default 1)
+See {{% ref "./vmagent.md#scraping-big-number-of-targets" %}} for more info (default 1)
   -promscrape.config string
      Optional path to Prometheus config file with 'scrape_configs' section containing targets to scrape.
 The path can point to local file and to http url.
-See https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter for details
+See {{% ref "./#how-to-scrape-prometheus-exporters-such-as-node-exporter" %}} for details
   -promscrape.config.dryRun
      Checks -promscrape.config file for errors and unsupported fields and then exits.
 Returns non-zero exit code on parsing errors and emits these errors to stderr.
 See also -promscrape.config.strictParse command-line flag.
 Pass -loggerLevel=ERROR if you don't need to see info messages in the output.
   -promscrape.config.strictParse
      Whether to deny unsupported fields in -promscrape.config .
 Set to false in order to silently skip unsupported fields (default true)
   -promscrape.configCheckInterval duration
      Interval for checking for changes in -promscrape.config file.
 By default, the checking is disabled.
-See how to reload -promscrape.config file at https://docs.victoriametrics.com/vmagent/#configuration-update
+See how to reload -promscrape.config file at {{% ref "./vmagent.md#configuration-update" %}}
   -promscrape.consul.waitTime duration
      Wait time used by Consul service discovery.
 Default value is used if not set -promscrape.consulSDCheckInterval duration
      Interval for checking for changes in Consul.
 This works only if consul_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#consul_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#consul_sd_configs" %}} for details (default 30s)
   -promscrape.consulagentSDCheckInterval duration
      Interval for checking for changes in Consul Agent.
 This works only if consulagent_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#consulagent_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#consulagent_sd_configs" %}} for details (default 30s)
   -promscrape.digitaloceanSDCheckInterval duration
      Interval for checking for changes in digital ocean.
 This works only if digitalocean_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#digitalocean_sd_configs for details (default 1m0s)
+See {{% ref "./sd_configs.md#digitalocean_sd_configs" %}} for details (default 1m0s)
   -promscrape.disableCompression
      Whether to disable sending 'Accept-Encoding: gzip' request headers to all the scrape targets.
 This may reduce CPU usage on scrape targets at the cost of higher network bandwidth utilization.
 It is possible to set 'disable_compression: true' individually per each 'scrape_config' section in '-promscrape.config' for fine-grained control
   -promscrape.disableKeepAlive